-- Focus on safeguarding and how attendance links to wider safeguarding concerns. - Expected to take calls from parents/carers about absence and record the information on the school (school) information management system (SIMS). - They are the first line of communication regarding absences and will pass on any concerns to the wider Attendance Team and Safeguarding Team as appropriate. - Is the point of contact for parents/carer who have their own concerns about their child's attendance. - Monitors attendance data at the school and individual pupil level. - Tracks pupils' attendance & updates Ed:Gen. - Devises and implements action-plans for pupils with low attendance. - Arranges calls and meetings with parents/carers to discuss attendance issues in a timely manner. - Refers to and liaises with outside agencies where appropriate. - Works with the Headteacher and Assistant Head/Inclusion lead to request penalty notices and requests for other legal action to the Local Authority. - Reports concerns about attendance to the Headteacher and Designated Safeguarding Lead (DSL) as appropriate.
-Shares relevant information between attendance and safeguarding staff. - Co-ordinates requests for Term-time Leave of Absence, liaising with the Headteacher as necessary.
-(This also includes liaison with the DSL and Safeguarding Team). - Makes Children Missing Education referrals to the Local Authority where appropriate (this includes liaison with the DSL and Safeguarding Team).
+- Is the point of contact for parents/carer who have their own concerns about their child's attendance. - Monitors attendance data at the school and individual pupil level. - Tracks pupils' attendance & updates in Ed; gen - Devises and implements action-plans for pupils with low attendance - Arranges calls and meetings with parents/carers to discuss attendance issues in a timely manner - Refers to and liaises with outside agencies where appropriate - Works with the Principal to request penalty notices and requests for other legal action to the Local Authority - Removes pupils that no longer attend the school from the school roll in line with legislation and guidance and report off roll students to the Local Authority - Reports concerns about attendance to the Principal and Designated Safeguarding Lead (DSL) as appropriate.
+Shares relevant information between attendance and safeguarding staff - Co-ordinates requests for Term-time Leave of Absence, liaising with the Principal as necessary.
+(This also includes liaison with the DSL and Safeguarding Team.) - Makes Children Missing Education referrals to the Local Authority where appropriate (this includes liaison with the DSL and Safeguarding Team).